ChainSafe/forest/documentation/developer_documentation/CLI.md

 Usage: `forest-cli wallet import <hex encoded json key>`

 Export
 Export a key by address.
 Use a wallet address to export a key.
-Returns a formatted key to be used to import on another node, or into a new keystore.
+Returns a hex encoded key to be used to import on another node, or into a new keystore.
 Usage: `forest-cli wallet export <address>`